Academic Information and Policies - Online Program

 Graduation Approval

-All candidates for graduation must be approved by the faculty and the Board of Trustees.
+The degree is conferred by the Board of Trustees of the College on those candidates successfully completing the course of study and recommended by the College’s faculty.
 Conditions such as transfer credit and incomplete grades should be removed by the beginning of the candidate’s last semester.

 Graduation Ceremony